4paradigm/OpenMLDB/docs/en/cluster.md

 - the model trained from offline process
 - online dataset

 The feature extraction SQL is generally based on time windows.
-Thus in the online model prediction, we usually need history data to extract features from time ranges of data.
+Thus in the online model prediction, we usually need recent history data to extract features from time ranges of data.
-The history data is called online dataset.
+This recent history data is called online dataset.
 Online dataset is generally restricted to the recent time range, which is small compared to the offline dataset.

 ### 2.1.
 Online Dataset Import
 The online dataset can be imported to OpenMLDB in a similar way to the traditional database.